acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

     <img src="/assets/images/flareon/2021/10/8.png"/>
 </p>

-Now we have solved the challenge but what the program did to our inputs is still a mysterious.
+Now that we have solved the challenge, but what the program did with our inputs is still a mysterious.

-## Second part: Understand the VM
+## Second solution: Understand the VM
-Now we know how the program work, let's get back to the function `wizardcult_comms_ProcessDMMessage` to see what it does to our inputs.
-This function receives messages from `dung3onm4st3r13` and use them as commands:
+Previously, we already understood how the program operated.
+Let's get back to the function `wizardcult_comms_ProcessDMMessage` to see what it actually did with our inputs.
+This function receives messages from `dung3onm4st3r13` and takes them as commands.

-- If the message contains `"you have learned how to create the "`, it will take all the content after `"combine"` (until a dot character in encountered), split that string by the seperator `", "`.
-The new slice contains splited strings will be decoded to a byte buffer by function `wizardcult_tables_GetBytesFromTable`.
+If the message contained `"you have learned how to create the "`, it would take all the content after `"combine"` (until a dot character was encountered), and split that string by the seperator `", "`.
+The new slice contained split strings would be decoded to a byte buffer by the function `wizardcult_tables_GetBytesFromTable`.

-This byte buffer is the serialize form of a struct, so it will be deserialize to get the actual struct.
-The code responsible for this is at 0x64D848.
+Because this byte buffer was the serialized form of a struct, it would be deserialized to retrieve the original struct.
+The code responsible for this was located at 0x64D848.
-Since the binary is not stripped, we can easily get the definition of this struct.
-I use [redress](https://github.com/goretk/redress) for this.
+As the binary was not stripped, we could simply obtain the definition of this struct.
+I used [redress](https://github.com/goretk/redress) for this.
 ```bash
 (venv) vm@vm:~/Desktop/10$ ./redress -type ./out.elf
 ```